mdwcrft/mdwcrft.github.io/_posts/2018-11-28-first-pull-request.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/3-test-text.PNG" alt="FreeCodeCamp error message">

 Notice anything wrong?
 The text says "in which the *footer* and *header* areas occupy the *top* and *bottom* rows **respectively**.
-This is wrong as the header should be at the top so I found the file on [Github](https://github.com/freeCodeCamp/freeCodeCamp) and suggested swapping the references to header and footer:
+This is wrong as the header should be at the top.

+I found the file on [Github](https://github.com/freeCodeCamp/freeCodeCamp) and suggested swapping the references to header and footer:

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/3-code-change.PNG" alt="Edited github code">